BlossomInsights/Reading_Mood_Analysis/README.md

 **Figure 5: Relationship between weekly reading time and mood score with fitted regression line**

+The residuals plotted against the predicted mood scores form a fairly even scatter around zero, with no clear pattern or funnel shape.
+This suggests that the model is behaving as expected, with a stable relationship and no signs that the errors are uneven or systematically biased.
+The residual plot supports the suitability of the OLS model for this exploratory analysis.

+![Figure6](Images/Figure6.png)

+**Figure 6: Residuals plotted against predicted mood scores**

 Overall, the regression results suggest that behavioural factors, such as reading engagement, play a more important role in explaining mood outcomes within this dataset than basic demographic characteristics.
 Results are interpreted as associations rather than causal effects, reflecting the self‑reported and cross‑sectional nature of the data.

-![Figure6](Images/Figure6.png)

-**Figure 6: Residuals plotted against predicted mood scores**

 ## Key Findings
 Higher weekly reading time is consistently associated with more positive self‑reported mood outcomes across both exploratory and regression analyses.
 Reading behaviour emerges as a stronger explanatory factor than demographic variables such as age and gender within this dataset.
 Findings are interpreted as associations rather than causal effects due to the self‑reported and cross‑sectional nature of the data.